 Commencement of Petitioner’s Trip Reduction Obligation

 The Petitioner must comply with the Maximum Trip Count beginning on the date of the issuance of a Certificate of Occupancy (temporary or final) for the 400th residential unit.

-Reporting Requirements
+Prior to full occupancy of the Project, the Maximum Trip Count shall be proportionally adjusted to reflect current occupancy levels, subject to reasonable allowances for internal capture and mode split and consideration of the current mix of uses and construction on Site as determined by the Director of Planning and Development.

+Monitoring

-Initial TDM Monitoring Report and Trip Count
+Initial Trip Count

-The Petitioner shall conduct its first trip count and submit an Initial TDM Monitoring Report within six (6) months after the issuance of a Certificate of Occupancy (temporary or final) for the 400th residential unit.
+The first trip count shall be conducted within six (6) months after the issuance of a Certificate of Occupancy (temporary or final) for the 400th residential unit.

-The trip count must be conducted in accordance with the Trip Count Methodology set forth in Condition #63 and the Initial TDM Monitoring Report must be prepared and submitted in accordance with Condition #62.
+The trip count must be conducted in accordance with the Trip Count Methodology set forth in Condition #63.

+The Department of Planning and Development shall share the results of the initial trip count with the Petitioner as soon as is feasible.

-Subsequent Periodic Reporting
+Subsequent Monitoring

-Following submission of the Initial TDM Monitoring Report, the Petitioner shall thereafter submit TDM Monitoring Reports every six months from the date of submission of the initial report.
+Following the initial trip count, the Department of Planning and Development shall perform additional trip counts every six (6) months from the date of the initial trip count.

-The reporting period shall change to once per year only after the Petitioner/Project has been fully compliant with the Maximum Trip Count for two consecutive six-month reporting periods following 80% occupancy of the residential units and office building.
-Once the Petitioner/Project has been in full compliance with the Maximum Trip Count for five (5) consecutive years following full residential occupancy, the Petitioner’s reporting and monitoring requirements will cease, provided that any changes to the TDM Work Plan after such full compliance must be approved by the Director of Planning and Development in accordance with Condition #64(c), who may require the submission of additional monitoring reports.
-The Director of Planning and Development shall also have authority to require the submission of trip counts after the Petitioner’s reporting and monitoring requirements have ceased in the event there are significant changes to the regional or local transportation landscape that impact the Project.
+The monitoring period shall change to once per year only after the Petitioner/Project has been fully compliant with the Maximum Trip Count for two (2) consecutive six (6) month reporting periods following 80% occupancy of the residential units and office building.
+Once the Petitioner/Project has been in full compliance with the Maximum Trip Count for five (5) consecutive years following full residential occupancy, the reporting and monitoring requirements will cease, provided that any changes to the TDM Work Plan after such full compliance must be approved by the Director of Planning and Development in accordance with Condition #64(c), who may require the submission of additional monitoring reports.
+The Director of Planning and Development shall also have authority to require trip counts after the Petitioner’s reporting and monitoring requirements have ceased if the Director determines that there have been significant changes to the regional or local transportation landscape that impact the Project.

-Submission of TDM Monitoring Reports
+Results of TDM Monitoring

-The Petitioner shall submit all TDM Monitoring Reports to the Director of Planning and Development and the Commissioner of Public Works within thirty (30) days after the end of each reporting period following submission of the initial TDM Monitoring Report.
-Submission dates may be adjusted slightly at the discretion of the Director of Planning and Development to accommodate counts and surveys being conducted during a typical week.
+The Department of Planning and Development shall share the results of trip counts with the Petitioner as soon as is feasible.

+The timing of trip counts may be adjusted slightly at the discretion of the Director of Planning and Development to accommodate counts and surveys being conducted during a typical week.

-The TDM Monitoring Reports shall contain the results of the required trip counts and surveys, a description of methodology, and the qualifications of the consultant(s) performing the counts and surveys.
+The results of the trip counts shall contain the results of the required trip counts and surveys, a description of methodology, and the qualifications of the consultant(s) performing the counts and surveys.

-In the event the Petitioner fails to comply with the Maximum Trip Count, pursuant to Condition #65, subsequent TDM Monitoring Reports must include a certified financial accounting of how the TDM Investment Amount and the Additional Investment Amount were allocated and spent on implementing the approved TDM Work Plan.

-In accordance with Condition #64, a TDM Work Plan shall also be submitted with every submission of a TDM Monitoring Report.
+Upon receipt of the trip count results, the Petitioner has thirty (30) days to submit an updated TDM Work Plan to the Director of Planning and development for the upcoming monitoring period.
 The TDM Work Plan must include a comprehensive list of the measures proposed for the upcoming reporting period and, if required by Condition #65, proposed expenditures.

+In the event the Petitioner fails to comply with the Maximum Trip Count, pursuant to Condition #65, subsequent TDM Work Plans must include a certified financial accounting of how the TDM Investment Amount and the Additional Investment Amount were allocated and spent on implementing the approved TDM Work Plan during the prior monitoring period.

 Trip Count Methodology

-Trip counts shall be done by a qualified professional firm, to be approved by the Director of Planning and Development.
+Trip counts shall be done by a qualified professional firm, to be hired and overseen by the Director of Planning and Development and to be paid for by the Petitioner.

 Trip counts shall measure residential and office trips during the weekday morning and evening peak hours.